 Although the curricula implemented by ABC’s Center Based Early Intensive Behavior Treatment Program (EIBT) is intended to meet the basic needs of children with autism, each child’s specific program is designed to address the objectives identified in their IEP/IPP/IFSP and/or established from their Planning Team Meeting (PTM).
 Many lessons taught involve concepts the child needs to know in order to learn basic play skills including independent and interactive play.
 Along with basic verbal imitation lessons, language programs specific to mand and tact training are incorporated into all lessons to enhance functional communication and to increase the child’s motivation to learn.
 Behavior problems that arise during programming are generally managed by extinction and/or redirection and prevention techniques.
 A specific behavior plan is written if the identified behavior excess is constant throughout the child’s lesson(s) and clearly interferes with his/her acquisition rate.
 All behavior excesses are managed by a “positive programming” philosophy and procedures are written in the child’s behavioral assessment/intervention reports when needed.

 ABC has developed a particular behavioral framework (Recreating Environments to Accelerate Learning - R.E.A.L) that allows us to thoroughly assess the specific generalization of concepts where these children have significant deficits.
 Based on this analysis, ABC includes generalization training throughout the duration of the child’s program.
 This has assisted ABC to better meet the individual program needs of the child based on his/her learning style and acquisition rate.
-In addition, contained in this attachment is a list of sample lesson categories according to the approximate age of the child in order to illustrate the types of skills and concepts that are more appropriate for children at different levels of development.
-ABC, Inc.
+Below is a list of sample lesson categories according to the approximate age of the child in order to illustrate the types of skills and concepts that are more appropriate for children at different levels of development.